genestack/user-docs/docs/user-guide/doc-odm-user-guide/single-cell.md

 Each cell record belongs to a Cell Group, which represents a single cell table (group).

 ## Cell metadata and Cell expression in ODM
-Cell metadata can be imported into ODM using the `job` endpoints and [import_ODM_data script](../../tools/odm-sdk/terminal/study/uploading-study.md).
+Cell metadata can be imported into ODM using the `job` endpoints and [odm_import_data script](../../tools/odm-sdk/terminal/study/uploading-study.md).
 Only TSV file format is supported to upload cell metadata.

 ### Uploading via API endpoints